emilybazar/buy-give-share/README.md

 ## Project Overview

 Buy Give Share is a platform designed to connect businesses and charities to facilitate transparent donations.
-This document outlines the project's architecture, including the backend server setup and the frontend application structure, which is built using React.
+This document outlines the project's architecture, including the backend server setup and the frontend application structure.

+## Author
+Emily Bazar is the Chief Software Engineer at Buy Give Share.
+As the sole full-stack developer on the founding team of five, she leads the technical development of the platform, driving both the front-end and back-end engineering efforts.

 ## Technology Stack